Great Florida Outlet Malls Span the State

 Continue driving north on I-75 and head toward the suburbs of north Tampa.
 There the brand new Tampa Premium Outlets draws shoppers from all over the Tampa Bay area to its large collection of designer stores, including Armani, Ann Taylor, Calvin Klein, Ralph Lauren and his Polo line, and Tommy Hilfiger.
 And there are about 100 more stores to browse through.

-When it comes to outlet mall shopping, it’s all good in Florida.
+When it comes to Florida outlet mall shopping, it’s all good.